-- 3.8 The project aims to improve the connectivity and experience within the town centre, focusing on the promotion of active transport as well as rationalised vehicular access, and increase in tree planting and green spaces. - 3.9 In summary, the proposed urban realm enhancements entail the following components29: - Improved pedestrian connectivity and experience; - Strengthening cycle infrastructure within the town centre; - Strengthening green and blue infrastructure; and - Rationalisation of car parking. - 3.10 As outlined in Chapter 1 'Project Overview', the project lies entirely within an urban footprint.
+- 3.9 The project aims to improve the connectivity and experience within the town centre, focusing on the promotion of active transport as well as rationalised vehicular access, and increase in tree planting and green spaces. - 3.10 In summary, the proposed urban realm enhancements entail the following components29: - Improved pedestrian connectivity and experience; - Strengthening cycle infrastructure within the town centre; - Strengthening green and blue infrastructure; and - Rationalisation of car parking. - 3.11 As outlined in Chapter 1 'Project Overview', the project lies entirely within an urban footprint.
 The majority is existing hardstanding, with integration of existing trees, hedgerows and the vast majority of planting and verges where these occur.
 The overall benefit will bring significant increase in vegetated area.
-All works within the highways will be subject to DMRB specification, including drainage to maintain water quality and quantity within the local ditch and watercourse system.
-The wider development will also comply with the requirements stipulated in DMRB.
+The public realm design will conform to both Transport Infrastructure Ireland (TII) and Design Manual for urban Roads and Street Trees (DMURS) standards giving the highest priority to pedestrians and cyclists.
+The new drainage system will be consistent with a high-quality public space suitable for pedestrians and cyclists.
+Current issues with drainage lie with the road shape in relation to the gully positions rendering the gullies ineffective.
+Reshaping of the carriageways and public realm would resolve these issues and prevent surface water run-off or reductions in water quality or quantity within the local ditch and watercourse network.
+Gully locations are subject to a detailed design.

-- 3.11 Connectivity of pedestrian or cycle access beyond the town centre into the wider landscape may benefit as a result of a shift in the population toward these modes of active transport.
-However, increased levels of recreational activity beyond the urban centre such that may incur adverse impact at distance within the wider landscape are anticipated to be minimal and, as such, are reasonably excluded from this assessment. - 3.12 Further detail of the project description and site context are provided in Chapter 4.
+- 3.12 Connectivity of pedestrian or cycle access beyond the town centre into the wider landscape may benefit as a result of a shift in the population toward these modes of active transport.
+However, increased levels of recreational activity beyond the urban centre such that may incur adverse impact at distance within the wider landscape are anticipated to be minimal and, as such, are reasonably excluded from this assessment. - 3.13 Further detail of the project description and site context are provided in Chapter 4.